niloofar-varasteh/Flower_FedCT/FLOWER_IMPLEMENTATION_STATUS.md

 ### For Flower Users
 ✅ **Both implementations available**
 - Flower implementation in `fedcot/client_app.py` and `fedcot/server_app.py`
-- Can be used as reference for Flower-based FedDCT
+- Can be used as reference for Flower-based FedCT
 - Direct execution as fallback

 ---